laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 number of key features like ensuring our user account and files are available throughout the HPC system.

+## What's in a Node?

+All of the nodes in an HPC system have the same components as your own laptop or desktop: _CPUs_ (sometimes also called _processors_ or _cores_), _memory_ (or _RAM_), and _disk_ space.
+CPUs are a computer's tool for actually running programs and calculations.
+Information about a current task is stored in the computer's memory.
+Disk refers to all storage that can be accessed like a file system.
+This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.
+While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers.

+{% include figure.html url="" max-width="40%"
+   file="/fig/node_anatomy.png"
+   alt="Node anatomy" caption="" %}

 ## Be Kind to the Login Nodes

 The login node is often busy managing all of the logged in users, creating and editing files and compiling software.
 If the machine runs out of memory or processing capacity, it will become very slow and unusable for everyone.
 While the machine is meant to be used, be sure to do so responsibly -- in ways that will not adversely impact other users' experience.